-The PhD in Language, Education and Society is a research-driven program that focuses students’ studies on how language, culture and social processes affect educational issues.
-Students have many ways to customize their doctoral program and many opportunities to work closely with faculty on their research and pursue their own research interests to shape the educational discourse in language, culture and learning in our nation’s schools and beyond.
+Study how language, culture and social processes affect educational issues.
+As a student, you will have many ways to customize your program and many opportunities to work closely with faculty on their research and pursue your own research interests to shape the educational discourse in language, culture and learning in our nation’s schools and beyond.

 Focuses on the close connection between language and learning across the grade levels from preschool through high school and across classroom, community, family, teacher education, and other contexts.

 Bilingualism and Biliteracy